 - Serve as a positive role model and friend

 - Notice and uplift youth’s strengths

 - Build self-esteem and motivation

-- Attend 2-day Rogue Valley Mentor training
+- Attend Rogue Valley Mentoring Essentials training (~12 hours total, over multiple sessions)

-- Experience and interest in working with young people
+- Interest in working with young people

 - Be dependable and consistent in meeting time commitments

 - No felony convictions, or violent / sexual criminal history of any kind

 - Be available to volunteer for at least 1-year